 A monitoring interface monitors the resources presented within EGI to ensure the infrastructure's reliability and to quickly find causes of failure.
+The monitoring infrastructure is needed for operational purposes, but the same services can be deployed by Virtual Organisations.

 The set of Nagios-based monitoring services necessary at the Resource Provider level and at the EGI central level is called the Service Availability Monitor (SAM).
 Tests to monitor all mission-critical infrastructure resources and services have to be defined and implemented as probes.
 A subset of probes will be able to raise alarms in the dashboard and are flagged accordingly.
 In the event of failure, notifications of the possible problem together with hints on how to solve the problem are sent to the technical staff and other relevant people allowing them to work on the problem before outages affect production and availability.
-Alerts and warnings are delivered to the administrators via email and SMS, depending on the site managers' choice.
+Alerts and warnings are delivered to the administrators via email

+EGI-InSPIRE INFSO-RI-261323 © Members of EGI-InSPIRE collaboration PUBLIC 13 / 40 and SMS, depending on the site managers' choice.
 Multi-user notification escalation capabilities ensure alerts reach the attention of the right people.
 The execution of probes can be rescheduled to test the solution of a problem.